Ridiculous2d/Cookbook/index.md

 Welcome to my personal cookbook.

-This cookbook is a collection of recipes that I've tested, refined, and organized for my own cooking style.
+This cookbook is a collection of recipes that I've put together for meal planning and prepping.

 ---